Crypto Adoption Around the World: Saudi Arabia

 International Trade and Cross-Border Payments

-Cryptocurrency could simplify cross-border transactions, which are vital for Saudi businesses reliant on international trade.
+Cryptocurrency is simplifying cross-border transactions, which are vital for Saudi businesses reliant on international trade.
 By reducing the number of intermediaries, cryptocurrencies make transactions quicker and less costly compared to traditional bank transfers.

 Saudi Arabia’s interest in cross-border crypto transactions is further supported by partnerships with neighboring countries and international blockchain projects, particularly in trade finance.
 For example, the Aber Project collaboration between Saudi Arabia and the UAE has tested the use of a shared digital currency for cross-border payments.